 Dunckley (2015) describes how the following screen-related factors can contribute to fight-or-flight reactions as summarized below:

 Intense Sensory Stimulation: Bright screens, quick movements and supersaturated colors all feed into sensory overload.
-This intense stimulation serves to heighten attention and arousal, which feed into fight-or-flight (Ivory et al., 2007).
-Dunckley (2015) notes that after the arousal, the brain then experiences deprivation which can be uncomfortable and then lead to extreme irritability.
+This intense stimulation heightens attention and arousal, which feed into fight-or-flight (Ivory et al., 2007).
+Dunckley (2015) notes that after the arousal, the brain experiences deprivation, which can be uncomfortable and lead to extreme irritability.

-Psychologically Engaging Content or Activity: The more engaging or enticing the activity or game is, the more dopamine-related activity and arousal are increased which in turn reinforces itself over time which makes it increasingly difficult to stop.
+Psychologically Engaging Content or Activity: The more engaging or enticing the activity or game is, the more dopamine-related activity and arousal are increased, which, in turn, reinforces itself over time, making it increasingly difficult to stop.
 Game developers are very aware of this and use violent, competitive, sexual, interesting, and/or shocking images and content to spike arousal for fight-or-flight responses (Ivory et al., 2007; Gentile, 2005).
-In terms of game type, role-playing also known as MMORPG (Massively Multiplayer Online Role-Playing Games) are much more likely to promote addiction (Ng et al., 2005).
+In terms of game type, role-playing, also known as MMORPG (Massively Multiplayer Online Role-Playing Games), are much more likely to promote addiction (Ng et al., 2005).

-Disruption of the Body Clock: When the brain is excessively exposed to unnatural bright light from electronic screens, the hormone melatonin which serves as a sleep signal is suppressed and the ensuing natural biorhythms are disrupted (Higuchi, 2003).
-We know that the light from electronic screens is especially high in blue tones which mimics daylight.
-These changes in biorhythms and production of melatonin degrade the quality of sleep as the body does not enter into the deeper phases of sleep as often or as long as needed.
-The research indicates that screen exposure results in delayed sleep onset and suppression of REM sleep which is necessary for clearing the brain and solidification of learning (Cajochen et al., 2011).
+Disruption of the Body Clock: When the brain is excessively exposed to unnatural bright light from electronic screens, the hormone melatonin, which serves as a sleep signal, is suppressed, and the ensuing natural biorhythms are disrupted (Higuchi, 2003).
+We know that the light from electronic screens is especially high in blue tones, which mimics daylight.
+These changes in biorhythms and the production of melatonin degrade the quality of sleep as the body does not enter the deeper phases of sleep as often or as long as needed.
+The research indicates that screen exposure results in delayed sleep onset and suppression of REM sleep, which is necessary for clearing the brain and solidification of learning (Cajochen et al., 2011).
 We know that if the brain does not have enough restorative sleep, it will not function well.
 Your muscles become excessively fatigued and you feel exhausted the next day – even if total sleep time is adequate.
-In an effort to compensate, the body then releases stress hormones such as adrenalin and cortisol as a means of keeping you awake which helps to create a vicious cycle.
+To compensate, the body then releases stress hormones such as adrenalin and cortisol as a means of keeping you awake, which helps to create a vicious cycle.
 Moreover, exposure to as little as 15 minutes close to bedtime can create these effects (Dunckley, 2015).
-In addition to the disruption of the body clock, stimulating the body into a fight-or-flight mode will make it more difficult for sleep.
+In addition to disrupting the body clock, stimulating the body into a fight-or-flight mode will make it more difficult to sleep.

-Reward and Addiction Pathways: Brain-scan studies have demonstrated that large amounts of dopamine are released when video games are played (Koepp et al., 1998) which is the primary chemical associated with reward pathways as previously noted.
-Dunckley (2015) points out that this process can occur when there is no toxic substance such as cocaine and adds that compulsive video gaming and Internet use can be considered “arousal addiction” in that the user becomes addicted to high levels of stimulation and arousal and subsequently needs increasing levels of stimulation to attain or sustain that feeling.
+Reward and Addiction Pathways: Brain scan studies have demonstrated that large amounts of dopamine are released when video games are played (Koepp et al., 1998), which is the primary chemical associated with reward pathways, as previously noted.
+Dunckley (2015) points out that this process can occur when there is no toxic substance, such as cocaine, and adds that compulsive video gaming and Internet use can be considered “arousal addiction” in that the user becomes addicted to high levels of stimulation and arousal and subsequently needs increasing levels of stimulation to attain or sustain that feeling.
 Tolerance then sets in as the reward pathways identical to those in chemical addictions become over-activated.

-Vividness, Screen Size, and Place: Not only is content an issue, but the research also shows that other factors such as movement, pans, zooms, and how vivid/lifelike the images are serve to trigger the orienting response and fuel repeated fight-or-flight responses (Datenbur et al., 2009).
+Vividness, Screen Size, and Place: Not only is content an issue, but the research also shows that other factors, such as movement, pans, zooms, and how vivid/lifelike the images are, serve to trigger the orienting response and fuel repeated fight-or-flight responses (Datenbur et al., 2009).